-CDV-135 Supervision of Adults in a Child Development Program
+CDV-135 Supervision of Adults in a Child Development Program 3.0 Units/3.0 hours LEC

 This course will explore methods and principles of supervising auxiliary staff and trainees in early childhood programs.
 It explores the role of experienced teachers who function as mentors to new teachers and staff while addressing the needs of children, parents and other staff.